nodejs/node-core-utils/docs/git-node.md

 If the `git apply` command fails, a patch file will be written in the Node.js clone directory.

-#### `git node v8 backport <sha>`
+#### `git node v8 backport <sha..>`

 Fetches and applies the patch corresponding to `sha`.
-Increments the V8 embedder version number or patch version and commits the changes.
-If the `git apply` command fails, a patch file will be written in the Node.js clone directory.
+Multiple commit SHAs can be provided to this command.
+Increments the V8 embedder version number or patch version and commits the changes for each commit (unless the command is called with `--squash`).
+If a patch fails to be applied, the command will pause and let you fix the conflicts in another terminal.

 ##### Options

 ###### `--no-bump`

 Set this flag to skip bumping the V8 embedder version number or patch version.

+###### `--squash`

+Set this flag to squash multiple commits into one.
+This should only be done if individual commits would break the build.

 #### General options